iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Some scenarios involve displaying the same basic graphic repeatedly.
 For example, imagine you are writing a [Decorator]($frontend) that displays stop signs at many intersections along a road network.
 You might create one [RenderGraphic]($frontend) for each individual stop sign and draw them all, but doing so would waste a lot of memory by duplicating the same geometry many times, and negatively impact your frame rate by invoking many draw calls.

-WebGL provides [instanced rendering](https://webglfundamentals.org/webgl/lessons/webgl-instanced-drawing.html) to support this kind of use case.
+WebGL provides [instanced rendering](https://webglfundamentals.org/webgl/lessons/webgl-instanced-drawing.html) to more efficiently support this kind of use case.
 You can define a single representation of the stop sign graphic, and then tell the renderer to draw it many times at different locations, orientations, and scales. iTwin.js now provides APIs that make it easy for you to create instanced graphics:

 - [GraphicTemplate]($frontend) defines what the graphic should look like.
 You can obtain a template from [GraphicBuilder.finishTemplate]($frontend), [RenderSystem.createTemplateFromDescription]($frontend), or [readGltfTemplate]($frontend).
 - [RenderInstances]($frontend) defines the set of instances of the template to draw.
 In addition to a [Transform]($geometry), each instance can also override aspects of the template's appearance like color and line width, along with a unique [Feature]($common) to permit each instance to behave as a discrete entity.
 You can create a `RenderInstances` using [RenderInstancesParamsBuilder]($frontend).